Halftone

 [4,10]

-Range for the grid cell size in pixels.
-Larger values produce coarser halftone patterns.
+Range for grid cell size in pixels.
+Larger = coarser pattern.
 Default: (4, 10).

 blend_range